emqxarchive/emqx-docs-en/source/config.rst

     cluster.mcast.loop = on

-Autocluster by DNS A Record
+**Autocluster by DNS A Record**

-Cluster discovery strategy is dns:
+Configuration of cluster discovery by DNS A record:

 .. code-block:: properties